khulnasoft/ThreatMatrix/docs/source/Advanced-Usage.md

 ## Organizations and User management

-Starting from IntelX v4, a new "Organization" section is available on the GUI.
+Starting from ThreatMatrix v4, a new "Organization" section is available on the GUI.
 This section substitute the previous permission management via Django Admin and aims to provide an easier way to manage users and visibility.

 ### Multi Tenancy

-Thanks to the "Organization" feature, IntelX can be used by multiple SOCs, companies, etc...very easily.
+Thanks to the "Organization" feature, ThreatMatrix can be used by multiple SOCs, companies, etc...very easily.
 Right now it works very simply: only users in the same organization can see analysis of one another.
 An user can belong to an organization only.

 #### Manage organizations